frederic-perez/AmE-dictionary/data/dictionary.md

 __timeliness__
 __timely__ _adj_ :nine::m::hammer: _Providing timely information._ _The tests need to be written in a timely fashion._ _In a timely manner._
 __timepiece__ _n_ A watch, or a clock.
+__timeserver__ _n_ A person whose conduct is shaped to conform to the opinions of the time or of persons in power, esp. for self-serving ends.
 __timeshare__ _n_ _They have a timeshare in Lake Tahoe._
 __timetable<sup>1</sup>__ _n_ :two::hammer: _The timetable was tight._
 __timetable<sup>2</sup>__ _v_